6.1.4 Classification of Political Power

 (6.8) The ways of Ensuring that Politicians Serve the People involve challenging them and holding them to account, so that they serve the population well.

-At this point in the chapter, readers who are just seeking an overview may wish to move to the next chapter (7).
+At this point, readers who are just seeking an overview of this book’s contents may wish to move to the next chapter (7).
 Alternatively, they may wish to go directly to a particular segment by following one of the above links, or continue to read sequentially.